TechupBusiness/simple-docker-multi-project/README.md

 To clear an existing value, `""` will do the job.
 Required settings (having three exclamation marks `!!!`) can't be skipped, unless there is a default value.

 ### compose.sh
-This script is an important wrapper for executing docker-compose, which constructs the docker-compose command for a specified project and triggers build code for each used service, if available (see chapter "Creating your own services" for more information).
+This script is an important wrapper for executing docker-compose, which constructs the docker-compose command for a specified project and triggers build code for each used service, if available (see [Service structure](#service-structure) for more information).
 Example call:

 ```